syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Animation.md

 * Scatter
 * Pie

-You can use the following snippet to enable animation in the SfPivotChart.
+You can use the following snippet to enable animation in the UWP Pivot Chart.

 {% tabs %}